NatchOS offers an out-of-the-box import for plain text files.

 - Misc field - data that can not be placed in the predefined fields can be placed inside XML in this field.

-- Fields/nodes must be placed within a single parent node.
+- Fields/nodes must be placed within a single parent node for readability and efficiency.

 - Action field